audaciaconsulting/Audacia.CodeAnalysis/Rulesets/Audacia.CodeAnalysis/README.md

 The analyzers used come from a variety of sources.

+### Audacia Custom Analyzers

+Audacia has a set of custom analyzers.
+See [here](https://dev.azure.com/audacia/Audacia/_git/Audacia.CodeAnalysis?path=%2FAnalyzers%2FAudacia.CodeAnalysis.Analyzers%2FREADME.md&_a=preview) for more information.

 ### CSharpGuidelinesAnalyzer

 The [CSharpGuidelinesAnalyzer](https://github.com/bkoelman/CSharpGuidelinesAnalyzer) implements analyzers for the C# guidelines (found [here](https://csharpcodingguidelines.com/)) that, for a long time have been the basis of Audacia's C# coding standards.